Roave/StrictPhp/docs/basic-strict.md

 Fatal error: Uncaught exception 'ErrorException' ...
 ```

-You're using the most basic common functionality of `StrictPhp`.
+This is the most basic functionality of `StrictPhp`

 Great!